You are here

 All about the SsangYong Blenheim Palace Horse Trials

-The SsangYong Blenheim Palace International Horse Trials is known as a '3-day event', even though the actual competition is run over five days!
+The SsangYong Blenheim Palace Horse Trials is known as a 'three-day-event', even though the actual competition is run over four days!
 This is because the event is made up of three phases: dressage, cross-country and show jumping, with the dressage phase taking place over the first two days.

-There are three classes held at Blenheim over the five days of the event – the showcase CCI3*, a CIC3* for 8 & 9 year old horses and the final leg of the Event Rider Masters series.
+There are two main classes held at Blenheim over the four days of the event – the showcase CCI3* and a CIC3* for 8 & 9 year old horses.
 The CIC3* is for 8 and 9 year old horses and has been specifically developed for younger horses to complete the dressage test followed by show jumping then cross-country.
 The format for the CCI3* class, for older and more experienced horses, starts with dressage, followed by a longer and more technically demanding cross-country phase, which provides a more exacting test and finishes with the show jumping.
-Uniquely, the Event Rider Masters CIC3* takes place, with dressage on Friday, followed by show jumping and finally the cross-country, both on Saturday.

 The Ground Jury have ultimate responsibility for judging all three phases of the competition.

-The Veterinary Commission are responsible for ensuring that FEI regulations are adhered to and that horses are fit and able to complete all phases of the competition.
+The Veterinary Delegate is responsible for ensuring that FEI regulations are adhered to and that horses are fit and able to complete all phases of the competition.

 Dressage is the first phase of the competition, in which a series of pre-set movements are judged subjectively.
-It takes place all day on Wednesday, Thursday and Friday for both the CCI3* and CIC3* for 8 & 9 year old horse classes.
+It takes place all day on Thursday and Friday for both the CCI3* and CIC3* for 8 & 9 year old horse classes.
 The CCI3* is in the main Marlborough Arena, set against the magnificent backdrop of Blenheim Palace.
 The CIC3* takes place in the Churchill Arena.
-Dressage for the Event Rider Masters CIC3* takes place on Friday in the Marlborough Arena.

 The cross-country phase is for many the most exciting part of the whole competition.
 Riders take on the challenge of big solid fences and the unique water complex across the River Glyme.
 The timed courses run around the beautiful Blenheim parkland, designed by Capability Brown and are renowed for being fast but testing.